dbos-inc/dbos-docs/docs/cloud-tutorials/monitoring-dashboard.md

 ### Dashboards and Organizations

 If you are part of a multi-user organization, you can access dashboards deployed by other users in the same org.
-To view all the deployed dashboards you can access, click the "Dashboards" link in the top left:
+To navigate to all the dashboards you can access, click the "Dashboards" link in the top left:

 ![Dashboards](./assets/dashboards_link.png)

 Each dashboard is named after a specific user and displays data only for the apps registered, deployed, or deleted by that user.
 The URL returned by `npx dbos-cloud dashboard url`, takes you to the dashboard for the user who ran the command.
-Every URL is accessible by every current user in the organization.
+Every dashboard URL is accessible by every user in the organization.

 :::tip
 Depending on the structure of your organization, you may not need to launch a dashboard for every user, but only the key account(s) that deploy and maintain production apps.